gustavohoo1/FRAMETY_CLAUDE/replit.md

 # Overview

 This is a modern video project management web application built with a React frontend, Express backend, Drizzle ORM, and PostgreSQL database.
 The system provides a complete Kanban-style interface for managing video production projects across different stages, from briefing to approval.
 It includes role-based authentication (Admin, Gestor/Manager, Membro/Member), comprehensive project tracking, metrics visualization, and reporting capabilities.
-The application supports drag-and-drop project management, automated status logging, and specialized views for different user roles.
+The application supports drag-and-drop project management, automated status logging, specialized views for different user roles, and a fully responsive mobile-first design with custom navigation.

 # User Preferences